Mauritius Travel Guide

 The history and religions of Mauritius have created a kaleidoscope of cultures, nowhere more so than in the capital, Port Louis, where Chinese shops sitting alongside Indian stores.
 With houses of worship for every major religion, busy markets, fine French and Victorian-era colonial architecture, Port Louis is a gem that’s worth at least a day of anyone’s time.

 I spent 13 days exploring Mauritius with a rental car, which still wasn’t a sufficient amount of time to cover everything.
 There’s a multitude of things to do on Mauritius, even away from the famed beaches.

-In 1970, Mauritius received 18,000 visitors, while in 2018, the island received 1,395,000 visitors.
+In 1970, Mauritius received 18,000 visitors, while in 2018, the island received 1.4 million visitors, according to the government tourism office.
 Tourism is the most important industry on the island and, with both French and English widely spoken, it’s not surprising that the bulk of tourists to Mauritius are the French, followed, a distant second, by the British.
 Many French visitors add Mauritius onto their Réunion holiday, visiting two destinations in one trip.

 Tourism is well developed with hundreds of accommodation options in all budget categories, restaurants, bars and cafes.
 It’s an easy and pleasant travel destination – but not a cheap one, with the government placing an emphasis on high-end tourism.
 However, there are budget travel options which will allow you to explore the island without breaking the bank.

 Mauritius is a rewarding destination and one I cannot wait to revisit!

 The now-extinct Dodo was a flightless bird that was endemic to the island of Mauritius.
 It had no predators and enjoyed an untroubled existence on what was once a remote and uninhabited island.